Cockpit voice recorder from crashed Indonesian jet downloaded successfully - investigator

 A preliminary report by KNKT released in February said the plane had an imbalance in engine thrust that eventually led it into a sharp roll and then a final dive into the sea.
 The report included information from the FDR.

 Safety experts say most air accidents are caused by a combination of factors that can take months to establish.
-Under international standards, the final report is due within a year of the crash. — Reuters
+Under international standards, the final report is due within a year of the crash.
+(Reporting by Agustinus Beo Da Costa; writing by Jamie Freed; Editing by Simon Cameron-Moore)